PV solar panels and EV enthusiasts.

 Although I don't have flat-plate panels in use my own home, I can advocate their benefits through its technological brother called evacuated tubes - that work on the same principle.
 My knowledge of flat-plate panels also come from working with a well-established German panel manufacturer where I worked alongside installers who routinely attach them to various roofing types either in an on-roof or in-roof styles.

 Now, this system is not for everyone, and one of the problems encountered today is with people who have had a Combi boiler installed in recent years and lost their storage tank.
 If this is your situation, then I would recommend photovoltaic solar panels instead.

 The tens of thousands of people who increasingly invest in solar panels, each year, do so as a long-term benefit.
 The need to rely less on conventional fuel types keeps coming up time and time again.

-For those that do choose flat-plate solar panels - a common reason is aesthetics or the need to camouflage, integrate or conceal the panels into the design of the house.
-The Velux style integration that in-roof panels provide, give new build and retrofit homes the ability benefit from solar technology without making it too obvious.
+For those that do choose flat-plate solar panels - a common reason is aesthetics or the need to camouflage, integrate or conceal the system into the design of the house.
+The Velux style integration that in-roof panels provide retrofit homes with the ability benefit from solar technology without making it too visible.

-In addition, the modern materials used today have increased overall performance of solar heating panels greatly from panels produced only a few years ago.
-Alongside modern thermal water tank technology, both elements working together can give you bountiful amounts of free hot water for most days of the year for the next thirty years at least.
+Alongside modern thermal water tank technology, both elements working together can give you bountiful amounts of free hot water for most days of the year for the next three decades at least.

-I originally began my road down the solar panel route because of the disturbing realistion that the easy flow oil and gas we have all become accustomed too, are becoming a lot more unstable and costly as more of the world's nations compete for less.
+I initially began my road down the solar panel route because of the disturbing realisation that the natural flow oil and gas we have all become accustomed to, are becoming a lot more unstable and costly as more of the world's nations compete for less.